IBM-Cloud/terraform-provider-ibm/ibm/service/backuprecovery/README.md

 ***Create:*** A `ibm_protection_group_run_request` resource is available for creating new protection group run.

-***Update:*** Book updates are managed through a separate `ibm_update_protection_group_run_request` resource.
+***Update:*** protection group run updates are managed through a separate `ibm_update_protection_group_run_request` resource.
 Note that the `ibm_protection_group_run_request` and `ibm_update_protection_group_run_request` resources must be used in tandem to manage Protection Group Runs.

 ***Delete:*** There is no delete operation available for the protection group run resource.
 If  ibm_update_protection_group_run_request or ibm_protection_group_run_request resource is removed from the `main.tf` file, Terraform will remove it from the state file but not from the backend.
 The resource will continue to exist in the backend system.

 #### Other resources that do not support update and delete:

 Some resources in this service do not support update or delete operations due to the absence of corresponding API endpoints.
 As a result, Terraform cannot manage these operations for those resources.
-Users should be aware that removing these resources from the configuration will only remove them from the Terraform state and will not affect the actual resources in the backend.
+Users should be aware that removing these resources from the configuration (main.tf) will only remove them from the Terraform state and will not affect the actual resources in the backend.
 - ibm_perform_action_on_protection_group_run_request
 - ibm_recovery_download_files_folders
 - ibm_recovery_cancel